tomjoht/tomjoht.github.io/_restapicourse/docapis_aerisweather_example.md

 ## 1. Get the API keys

 See the [Getting Started](http://www.aerisweather.com/support/docs/api/getting-started/) page for information on how to register and get API keys.
 (Obviously get the free version of the keys available to development projects.)
-You will need both the client ID and client secret to make API calls.
+You will need both the CLIENTID and CLIENTSECRET to make API calls.

 ## 2. Construct the request